- For annual performance, please refer to our Sustainability Report 2021.

 Rail plus Property Model

 The “Rail plus Property” model enables MTR to bring positive impacts on the communities we serve, integrating development with transit hubs to create seamless connectivity and build vibrant communities in Hong Kong.
-The model also contributes to lower public spending by minimising spending on railway infrastructure and promoting more efficient land utilisation.
+The model also contributes to lower public spending by minimising spending on railway infrastructure and promoting more efficient land use.

 Our heavy rail network, which covers all 18 districts in Hong Kong, improves accessibility and enhances development opportunities for many locations.
 The Rail plus Property video provides a more detailed account of the model.